 The Function of the Financial System

-The financial system fulfils the fundamental mission in a market economy of capturing the surplus from savers (spending units with excess).
-And channelling it to public or private borrowers (spending units with the deficit).
+The financial system fulfills the fundamental mission in a market economy of capturing the surplus from savers (spending units with excess) and channeling it to public or private borrowers (spending units with the deficit).

 This mission is fundamental for two reasons:

-- The first is the lack of coincidence, in general, between savers and investors.
-That is, the units that have a deficit are different from those that have a surplus.
+- The first is the lack of general coincidence between savers and investors.
+That is, the units with a deficit are different from those with a surplus.